 Why are your fingers blue?

-The weather has turned colder, which means that it’s time to bundle up before you head outside.
+The weather has turned colder, so it’s time to bundle up before heading outside.
 For most people, this is enough to keep them warm.
-For some, despite doing this, it’s not enough to keep their fingers and toes warm, which can result in them feeling numb and turning blue until they’re warm again.
+Despite doing this, it’s not enough for some to keep their fingers and toes warm, which can result in them feeling numb and turning blue until they’re warm again.
 Why does this happen?
 Can it be prevented?

-Raynaud’s disease isn’t something that you’d want to experience, but by taking the steps necessary to prevent it, you’ll decrease the severity of it.
+Raynaud’s disease isn’t something you’d want to experience, but by taking the steps necessary to prevent it, you’ll decrease its severity.
 If you have any questions or concerns about Raynaud’s disease, please speak with your doctor.
 If you would like more information, please visit the American College of Rheumatology’s Raynaud’s Phenomenon page at https://www.rheumatology.org/I-Am-A/Patient-Caregiver/Diseases-Conditions/Raynauds-Phenomenon